 The phishing attack starts with an email that indicates the user’s password has been used to access their Google account from an unfamiliar device.
 Many users will be familiar with these messages.
 They are generated when a user logs into their own account using a different device or from an unfamiliar location.
 The messages are also triggered when a user attempts to login to their account using a VPN that has previously not been used to access the account.

 In this campaign, the standard Google Security Alert has been copied exactly and includes the Google logo, standard formatting, and text that users will be familiar with.
 The message tells the user to click on a link – A button below the warning message – to visit their account to review the activity and take action to secure their account.

-If the user is on a desktop or laptop, they will be directed to a standard phishing page which has a copy of the Google login.
+If the user is on a desktop or laptop, they will be directed to a standard phishing page which has a copy of the Google login window.
 It should be apparent that the user is not on the legitimate Google site as the URL clearly nothing to do with Google although end users do not always check the URLs carefully, especially when there is an urgent reason for visiting a website such as a security alert.

-However, if the user has opened the email on a mobile device and clicks the hyperlink button, the URL displayed in the browser will be different and they are much ore likely to be fooled.
+If the user has opened the email on a mobile device and clicks the hyperlink button, the URL displayed in the browser will be different and they are much ore likely to be fooled.
 The phishing webpage uses Google Translate to display a URL containing a random string of characters, but crucially, the visible part of the URL displayed in the browser starts with translate.googleusercontent.com/translate_

-The URL does contain the web page which the user is on, which is a page on mediacity.co.in that clearly has nothing to do with Google, but it is detailed much later in the URL so will not be displayed to the user unless they click the address bar to check it.
+The URL does contain the web page which the user is on, which is a page on mediacity.co.in that clearly has nothing to do with Google, but it is detailed much later in the URL so will not be displayed to the user unless they click the address bar to check the web page.
 Many users will not do that since the visible part of the URL appears to be a genuine Google page.

 For further information on spam filtering and web filtering for businesses, contact the TitanHQ team today and ask about SpamTitan and WebTitan: TitanHQ’s leading spam filtering and web filtering solutions for businesses.